vanarova/PrintAPic-Minimal-Photo-Printing-kiosk/README.md

 address=/#/127.0.0.1

 Enter IP of your pc in above lines.
 6. On PC, go to IIS server and configure it so that it listens to all 8080 ports and serves website.
 7. Now raspberry will redirect all request to website hosted on PC and website will apprear

 # Notes for OCR --
 https://www.truiton.com/2016/11/optical-character-recognition-android-ocr/
 https://github.com/priyankvex/Easy-Ocr-Scanner-Android

+# Further notes --

+# How to enable or disable AutoPlay
+Use the Windows key + I keyboard shortcut to open the Settings app.
+Click Devices.
+Click AutoPlay.
+Turn on or off the "Use AutoPlay for media and devices".